m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 - [pandas.DataFrame.to_numpy](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_numpy.html#pandas.DataFrame.to_numpy)

 ## Notes on Notation
-Let’s look at accessing information in an ndarray `nd`.
+Let's look at accessing information in an ndarray `nd`.
 The basic syntax for accessing information about a `row` and `col` looks like this:

 ```python
 nd[row, col]